 And make sure to visit it on weekends or public holidays as there will be arrays of pop-up stalls selling antique goods, local street food and souvenirs.

-Be a part of Ipoh Culture
+Be a Part of Ipoh Culture

 23) Check out the Chinese Shophouses

-24) Wander along the Little India
+24) Wander Along the Little India

 Help yourself with a leisurely walk along the vibrant streets of Little India and snap some awesome photos.
 This place becomes twice as lively than usual during festivals like Deepavali, Christmas and Thaipusam.

-So are you excited to explore the city of Ipoh and check these 24 Free things to do in Ipoh?
+So are you excited to explore the city of Ipoh and check these 24 free things to do in Ipoh?

-Are you looking for more cultural places with murals all over the city like Ipoh?
+Looking for more cultural places with murals all over the city like Ipoh?
 Check out 9 best street art cities in Southeast Asia!